Appliqué Made Easy

 Thank you for taking the time to read this post.
 I hope I have inspired you.

-All my patterns include picture directions similar to or the same as what you see in this post.
+All my patterns include picture directions similar to or similar to what you see in this post.

-I do not want you to have to figure out what I am trying to explain when I can show you a picture.
+I do not want you to figure out what I am trying to explain when I can show you a picture.

 Feel free to share this post on social media or with your friends.